Help & About

 Custom Translations

 Write your own rendering for any verse.
-In the verse drawer's Translations tab, tap "Add custom translation" to enter your own text.
-Your custom rendering appears at the top of the translation list; tap "Lock it in" to lock the verse to your text.
+In the verse drawer's Translations tab, tap Add custom translation to enter your own text.
+Your custom rendering appears at the top of the translation list and can be locked in just like any published translation.
 All custom translations are visible and editable from the Custom Translations tab on your profile page.

 Highlights & Notes